Gamergotten/Megalograph/README.md

 node window controls are:

-press&hold middle mouse to navigate
+- press&hold middle mouse to navigate
+- scroll wheel to zoom/unzoom
+- ctrl scroll wheel to vertically scroll
+- shift scroll wheel to horizontally scroll

-left click to drag / drag select
+- left click to drag / drag select

-right mouse to pop up the basic node creation window
+- right mouse to pop up the basic node creation window

-drag at the little node connection boxes to draw connections,
+- drag at the little node connection boxes to draw connections

 # Metaviewer